asfandyar-malik/asfandyar-malik/README.md

 - 👋 Hi, I’m @asfandyar-malik
-- 👀 I’m interested in AI, Crypto, Content creation
+- 👀 I’m interested in AI, Crypto, Content Creation
-- 🌱 I’m currently working on AI applications in B2B space.
+- 🌱 I’m quite excited about AI in B2B space.
-- 💞️ I’m looking to collaborate on Stable Diffusion, Midjourney, LLMs
 - 📫 You can reach me on my email: malikasfandyarashraf@gmail.com

 <!---